 Snow might look light and fluffy but when it builds up it carries tremendous weight.
 For weakened or leaking roofs, heavy snow puts your home at risk of significant damage.

 If your home is old, it might be time to check if you need a new roof altogether.
 To keep your roof stable throughout winter, it’s best to have heavy snow removed as quickly as possible.

 Shingles are specially designed to keep the elements out, but loose shingles are a common problem in winter.
 Strong winds, hail, and ice can all contribute to loosening shingles.

 When you have loose shingles or even missing ones, your roof is at risk of leaking.
 This creates damp and weakness that can be expensive to repair.
 Getting a professional to inspect your roof and check the state of shingles, is the easiest way to tick this off your list.

 Preparation and maintenance are the best ways to avoid common roof problems each winter.
 It might be something you’ve put off doing but professional inspections are a small price to pay to avoid serious roofing issues.

 With regular inspections, gutter clearing, and general roof maintenance jobs, you can spot any signs of damage before they turn into major problems.

-If you’re looking for roof and gutter services in the Dallas, Denver or Chicago areas, give us a call and we’ll make sure your home stays safe and snug this winter.
+If you’re looking for roof and gutter services in the Dallas, Denver or Colorado Springs areas, give us a call and we’ll make sure your home stays safe and snug this winter.